-The Center for AIDS Prevention Studies (CAPS) is led by Director Stephen F. Morin, PhD; and Co-Directors Susan M. Kegeles, PhD, and Marguerita Lightfoot, PhD.
+The Center for AIDS Prevention Studies (CAPS) is led by Director Marguerita Lightfoot, PhD and Co-Directors Susan M. Kegeles, PhD and Mallory O. Johnson, PhD.
 CAPS is a key program of the AIDS Research Institute at the University of California, San Francisco.

 CAPS includes six cores providing shared services to foster scientific interaction, stimulate innovation, and enhance the quality of research.

 - The Administrative Core provides scientific leadership, monitoring and evaluation, and organizational management with fiscal oversight and administration of personnel and space.

 - The Developmental Core promotes innovative interdisciplinary work, with special focus on international and US ethnic minority research, and the capacity to respond quickly to changes in the epidemic.